(Available within Tor at: http://alzrgrdvxct6c63z.onion/trac)

 Start with using-foolscap.html for a conceptual overview and basic tutorial.

 The links above refer to the most recent Foolscap release.
-All documentation lives in the source tree's doc/ directory, so look there for the latest (not-yet-released) version.
+All documentation lives in the source tree's doc/ directory, so look there for the latest (not-yet-released) version, or look on github for rendered versions.

 Show Me The Code